Willian199/dart_ddi/README.md

 ## CanDestroy
 The canDestroy parameter, is optional and can be set to false if you want to make the registered instance indestructible.
 When set to false, the instance cannot be removed using the `destroy` or `destroyByType` methods.

+In contextual mode, a non-destroyable instance also blocks `destroyContext(...)` for that context tree.

 #### Example Usage:
 ```dart